Testicle Injury FAQ

 First, be sure to always wear the proper equipment when playing sports that put you at risk.

-- Athletic cups can be worn when playing sports like football, soccer, hockey, or karate.
+- Athletic cups can be worn when playing sports like baseball, football, soccer, hockey, or karate.
 The cups are made out of hard plastic.
 They cover the groin area to protect it from injury.

 - Athletic supporters, or jock straps, are made out of cloth.
 They have a special pouch that holds the testicles close to the body during strenuous exercise, cycling, or heavy lifting.